 When you do a bit of research and begin comparing the different medical aid schemes in South Africa, you realise the importance of medical top up cover.
 Without this gap cover, a stay in the hospital can be your financial downfall.

-Rising medical costs make it necessary to have gap cover while in a hospital.
+Rising medical costs make it necessary to have gap insurance while in a hospital.
 Your medical aid will only pay those bills which are in keeping with the medical scheme tariff guidelines.

 Medical top Up cover gets You on your Feet again